bacaron/athlete-brain-study/README.md

 ### Docker container

 A docker container exists containing all of the dependencies necessary for running the analyses in this paper (https://hub.docker.com/r/bacaron/athlete-brain-container).
-This container can be downloaded via singularity.
+This container can be executed or downloaded via singularity.
+See the "main" script for examples of how to execute the analyses via singularity.

 ### To run locally